1st Year

 Is your baby having trouble calming down?

-Could Your Baby Have Colic?
+Could Your Baby Have a Colic?

 Colicky babies have tummy pains and loud, piercing cries.
 Sometimes, this will help:

-• Lay your baby across your knees.
+Lay your baby across your knees.

-• Rub or pat her back.
+Rub or pat their back.

-• Walk with your baby or use an infant swing.
+Walk with your baby or use an infant swing.

-• Change bath time to evening.
+Change bath time to evening.

 Try a pacifier.
-Sucking helps relax her stomach.
+Sucking helps relax a baby’s stomach.
 If you use a pacifier, use it safely.
 Replace pacifiers frequently because they can fall apart.
 To avoid strangulation, do not put a pacifier on a string or ribbon around your baby’s neck.
 Wash the pacifier if it falls on the floor.

 Talk to your baby’s doctor for more ideas.